Skip to main content

 Add structured data to your website

 AI systems that crawl websites look for machine-readable data.
-JSON-LD schema markup tells them exactly what your business is, where you operate, and what you're known for.
+JSON-LD schema markup gives them a cleaner version of what your business is, where you operate, and what you're known for.

 At minimum, implement LocalBusiness schema with your name, address, phone, hours, and service categories.
-Add AggregateRating schema if you display reviews on your site.
-Use Service schema to describe what you offer.
+Use Service schema to describe what you offer, FAQPage schema where you publish useful FAQs, and sameAs links to connect your verified profiles.
+Use Review or AggregateRating markup only when it fits current Google guidelines.

 Your web developer can implement this in an afternoon.
 Test with Google's Rich Results Test to make sure it's working.
 For the full technical walkthrough, see What Is JSON-LD?.